ceford/cefjdemos-data-jdm-help/articles/es/articles/articles-edit.md

   screen without saving any modifications you may have made.
 - **Versiones**.
 Opens the Article Version History window to show any prior versions of this article.
 This allows you to view older versions of this article and, if desired, restore from an older version.
-[Learn more.](https://docs.joomla.org/Help4.x:Components_Version_History/en "Help4.x:Components Version History/en")
 - **Previsualizar**.
 Opens a modal dialog showing a site view of this article.
-Requires [shared sessions](https://docs.joomla.org/Help4.x:Site_Global_Configuration/en#sharedsessions "Help4.x:Site Global Configuration/en") or being logged in into the Frontend.
+Requires shared sessions or being logged in into the Frontend.
 - **Comprobación de accesibilidad**.
 Opens a window showing accessibility check results of the article.
 - **Asociaciones**.
 With a specific language set for an article, allows side by side editing in another language.
-This icon is shown on [Multilingual Sites](https://docs.joomla.org/Help4.x:Multilingual_Associations/en "Help4.x:Multilingual Associations/en") only.
+This icon is shown on Multilingual Sites only.
 - **Alternar la ayuda interna**.
 Show help text below some options.
 - **Ayuda**.
 Se abre esta pantalla de ayuda.